GregTalotta/cs_f411_hw7/README.md

     1. Returns an int that is the number of operations done.
 1. PrintRetClosestPair()
     1. Prints the number of operations and returns the distance.

+# Use my testing file.
+For a quick way to run the code, modify or run my test.cpp.